-The three friends who are the co-hosts of The Leftscape — Mary McGinley, Robin Renée, and Wendy Sheridan — have long had an affinity for each other’s political and spiritual sensibilities.
+The Leftscape co-hosts Wendy Sheridan and Robin Renée have long had an affinity for each other’s political and spiritual sensibilities.
 However, after the shock of November 2016 as many progressive people felt compelled into action, they began to search more deeply for how they could contribute toward reducing harm and increasing the health of democracy.
 Wendy joined her local Indivisible group and designed postcards for writing to politicians.
 Robin organized a 31-day freedom of expression online event called Blog March.
-Mary staged Julius Caesar, A Protest Read-In in the New Perspectives Theatre Company space in New York City.
+They wanted to do more.

 Mary McGinley is a theatre director who has studied the traditional acting styles as well as more physically based disciplines such as Michael Chekov, Viewpoints, Mime, and Clowning.
 Over her 40-year career as a theater artist, Mary has worked as a director, coach, teacher, fight choreographer, designer, and actor.
 She has served as casting director and administrator with regional theaters around the country including Carolinian Shakespeare Festival, George Street Playhouse, Cincinnati Playhouse, Orlando Theatre Project, New Jersey Shakespeare Festival, and Touchstone of L.A.
 An activist, she is the State Rep of the National Organization for Women of Middlesex/Somerset N.J.
 She is also a proud member of the teacher’s union American Federation of Teachers and newsletter editor for the KUAFF local.